xodio/xod/docs/tutorial/nodes-and-links/README.md

 ![Project Browser](./project-browser.png)

+Alternatively, you can double click the workarea, press `I`, or hit Edit → Insert Node.
+It would open a quick search dialog.
+Start typing `digital-input` as the search query and you will quickly find the node you’re looking for.
+Press Enter or double click on an item found to place it.

 You’ll see a new node appear in the main workspace.
 Drag it to the slot you want.
 The one next to the existing `digital-output` would be fine.
 In Inspector, set the `PORT` for the new node to 12, since it will control our new